Girolamo Donato: Family and education

 Girolamo was the son of Antonio di Andrea and Lucia di Bernardo Balbi of the patrician class.
-His father belonged to the dalle Rose branch of the Donato family.
+His father belonged to the dalle Rose branch of the Donà family.
 His birth is usually given as around 1456 or before 1457.
 Giovanni degli Agostini places his birth in 1457, but also gives his age as 57 at his death.
 He is recorded as 18 years old when presented to the avogadori di Comun on 22 or 27 November 1474.
 He married Maria di Ludovico Gradenigo and passed his entire career in public service, for which reason he seems to have died poor.

 Donato learned Latin and Greek in childhood.
 His Greek tutor was Theodore Gaza.
 He studied philosophy and theology under Nicoletto Vernia at the University of Padua, receiving his degree of doctor of arts on 16 June 1478.
 He was studying law at Padua in 1489, when he held the office of rector jointly with Marco Dandolo.
 At Padua, Donato "was generally held to be one of the most learned of the Peripatetics who flourished in the city".
 His speech on the subject of the unmoved mover in the academic year 1480–81 inspired Elia del Medigo to compose his Quaestio de primo motore.